dotnet/EntityFramework.Docs/entity-framework/core/index.md

  - **Intermediate-level knowledge of the underlying database server** is essential to debug and understand problems, performance issues, etc.
 - **Functional and integration testing**.
 It's important to replicate the production environment as close as possible to:
   - Find issues in the app.
   - Catch breaking changes when upgrading EF Core and other dependencies.
-For example, adding or upgrading frameworks like ASP.NET Core, Application Insights, Serilog or Automapper.
+For example, adding or upgrading frameworks like ASP.NET Core, Application Insights, Serilog, or Automapper.
 These dependencies can affect EF Core in unexpected ways.
 - **Performance and stress testing** with representative loads.
 The naive usage of some features doesn't scale well.
-For example, multiple collection Includes, heavy use of lazy loading, conditional queries on non-indexed columns, massive updates and inserts with store-generated values, lack of concurrency handling, large models, inadequate cache policy.
+For example, multiple collections Includes, heavy use of lazy loading, conditional queries on non-indexed columns, massive updates, and inserts with store-generated values, lack of concurrency handling, large models, inadequate cache policy.
 - **Security**: For example, handling of connection strings, database permissions for non-deployment operation, input validation for raw SQL, encryption for sensitive data.
 - Make sure **logging and diagnostics** are sufficient and usable.
 For example, appropriate logging configuration, query tags, and Application Insights.
 - **Error recovery**.
 Prepare contingencies for common failure scenarios such as version rollback, fallback servers, scale-out and load balancing, DoS mitigation, and data backups.